Venkataramana2005/Venkataramana2005/README.md

 # 👋 Hi, I'm Venkataramana

 ## 🚀 Professional Summary
-Python Developer and Data Science Enthusiast with expertise in building scalable backend systems and data-driven applications.
-I currently learning to specialize in creating robust APIs with FastAPI, implementing machine learning solutions, and developing efficient data analysis pipelines.
-Currently focused on leveraging modern technologies to solve complex problems and deliver data-driven insights.
+Python Developer & AI Student with growing expertise in Python development, machine learning, artificial intelligence, and database management.
+I'm currently learning to be Skilled in building backend applications, working with data-driven solutions, and implementing machine learning models to solve real-world problems.
+Currently focused on enhancing my knowledge in FastAPI, SQLAlchemy, and model deployment, while developing efficient systems that combine data science and software engineering for intelligent automation and insights.

 ---